chunminzheng/cans-risk-profile-analysis/README.md

 - Incident reports
 - Demographic information

-The primary dataset used for modeling (`cleaned_data.csv`) was preprocessed as part of a collaborative team effort.
-Initial data cleaning and integration across multiple raw sources were conducted prior to this analysis.
+The cleaned dataset (`cleaned_data.csv`) was prepared by a team member through prior data cleaning and merging of raw CANS, incident, and demographic data.

 ## Project Context